rhema254/Codility-Challenges/Readme.md

 ## 💡 About the Repository

-This repo serves as a collection of my **Codility challenge solutions**.
+This repo serves as a collection of my **Codility exercise solutions**.
 Every day, I will add a new solution, and all of these solutions are **my own approaches** to solving the challenges.
 Whether you're a beginner or an experienced coder, you'll find something valuable here! 📚

 ---